 Feeling adventurous?
 Visit Explore and Soar.
 Fly through the woodlands on a zipline, and take a train ride through the green landscape.
 Venture into Carousel Village for kid-centric carnival games and the iconic vintage carousel.

 Art aficionados will feel right at home at the RISD Museum, otherwise known as the Rhode Island School of Design Art Museum.
 With over 100,000 ancient and contemporary works ranging from sculptures to paintings and textiles, the RISD Museum has exhibits to interest everyone.

 Appreciate decorative art pieces like 18th-century glass doorknobs, detailed with impossibly tiny floral images inside.
 In the RISD Museum’s Asian Art Gallery, travel to 100 CE as you inspect a beautifully preserved Chinese incense burner and an Indian sculpture of Vishnu as Rama from 1100.
 Carry on to the Ancient Greek and Roman section to study antiquities like the Portrait of Hadrian from 130 CE.

-Attend an artsy event like Gallery Night Providence to dive into the city’s thriving creative atmosphere.
+Attend an artsy event like Gallery Night Providence to dive into the city’s thriving creative atmosphere at one of Providence’s most popular museums.
 Then, dine at Hemenway’s seafood restaurant for lobster, juicy scallops, and fresh Rhode Island oysters with views of Memorial Park and the Woonasquatucket River.